-This 2018 HIRA consolidates, updates, and streamlines content from the 2014 Georgia's Hazard Mitigation Strategy (HMS) Update and the Georgia 2018 Threat and Hazard Identification and Risk Assessment (THIRA).
+This HIRA updates the content from the previous edition, including the incorporation of content from Georgia's Hazard Mitigation Strategy (HMS) and Georgia's Threat and Hazard Identification and Risk Assessment (THIRA).

 This HIRA includes:

-- Addition of human-caused and technological hazards; - Completion of a consequence analysis for the top 13 hazards; - Restructuring, consolidating, and renaming of hazards and hazard groups; - Update of all maps and data to encompass changes since Georgia's 2014 HMS Update; and - Amendment to critical facility data and structures information to include Georgia's Geographic Information System (GIS) data sets.
+- Update of all Risk and Vulnerability Assessments for all hazards. - Update of the consequence analysis for all hazards; - Update of all maps and data to encompass changes since the previous edition; and - Amendment to critical facility data and structures information to include Georgia's Geographic Information System data sets.

-The information in this section has been reviewed and revised by the State's Subject-Matter Experts (SME).
+The information in this document has been reviewed and revised by the state's Subject-Matter Experts (SME).
 The SMEs have validated the information contained within this section adequately represents the risk and vulnerability in Georgia.